tefi-anbessa/test_bench/docs/GENERATORS.md

   * Run the generator with the following command:

     ```bash
-    rails g project_assistant:module <module_name>
+    rails g project_assistant:module <ModuleName>
     ```

-  <module_name> should be provided as CamelCase but will be converted to snake_case for file names and CamelCase for class or module names within the generator.
+  * ```ModuleName``` should be provided as CamelCase but will be converted to snake_case for file names and CamelCase for class or module names within the generator.
 * If prompted, it means the generator has found an existing folder, and will ask if you want to proceed.
   * If you are sure that the existing folder does not contain anything that needs to be retained, respond with 'y'.
   * If you are not sure, respond with 'n'.
 The generator will abort.